As the Washington Legislature races to wrap up, Gov. Inslee takes a victory lap

 OLYMPIA – In his six years as governor, Jay Inslee has watched lawmakers block his climate-change legislation, ignore wide swaths of his proposed budgets and plunge a divided Legislature repeatedly into standoffs over taxes and spending that threatened to shutter state government.

-While Inslee waited to see if the Legislature would end by midnight Sunday, the last day of the Legislature’s regularly scheduled session, he looked relaxed and happy.
+Even while the Legislature looked increasingly unlikely to finish by midnight Sunday, the last day of the Legislature’s regularly-scheduled session, Inslee had reason to be happy.

 This year’s strong Democratic majorities in the House and Senate have helped deliver much of his clean-energy legislation, along with a bill that creates a public option for the state health-insurance exchange.